The (logarithmic) least squares optimality of the arithmetic (geometric) mean of weight vectors calculated from all spanning trees for incomplete additive (multiplicative) pairwise comparison matrices: Introduction

 Cardinal preferences of decision makers are often modelled and calculated by pairwise comparison matrices \cite{Saaty1977}.
-Questions 'How many times a criterion is more important than another one?' or 'How many times a given alternative is better than another one with respect to a fixed criterion?' are typical in multi-attribute decision problems.
-The numerical answers are collected into a pairwise comparison matrix $\mathbf{A}=[a_{ij}]_{i,j=1 \ldots n}$ having reciprocity, i.e., $a_{ij} = 1/a_{ji}.$ A pairwise comparison matrix can be complete, as in a classical AHP model \cite{Saaty1977}, or incomplete \cite{Harker1987b,Kwiesielewicz1996}.
-In the paper incomplete means 'not necessarily complete', in other words, the number of missing elements is allowed to be zero.
+Questions 'How many times is a criterion more important than another one?' or 'How many times is a given alternative better than another one with respect to a f{\kern0pt}ixed criterion?' are typical in multi-attribute decision problems.
+The numerical answers are collected into a multiplicative pairwise comparison matrix $\mathbf{A}=[a_{ij}]_{i,j=1 \ldots n}$ fulf{\kern0pt}illing reciprocity, i.e., $a_{ij} = 1/a_{ji}.$ A pairwise comparison matrix can be complete, as in the Analytic Hierarchy Process (AHP) \cite{Saaty1977}, or incomplete \cite{BozokiFulopRonyai2010,CarmoneKaraZanakis1997,FedrizziGiove2007,Harker1987b,Kwiesielewicz1996,MengChen2015,LundySirajGreco2017,OlivaScalaSetolaDellOlmo2019,ShiraishiObataDaigo1998,SirajMikhailovKeane2012a,SirajMikhailovKeane2012b,TakedaYu1995,UrenaChiclanaMorente-MolineraHerrera-Viedma2015}.
+A complete multiplicative pairwise comparison matrix $\mathbf{A}=[a_{ij}]$ is called consistent if cardinal transitivity, i.e., $a_{ij} a_{jk} = a_{ik}$ holds for all $i,j,k$.
+Otherwise, the matrix is inconsistent, and several inconsistency indices have been proposed, see \cite{Brunelli2016,Brunelli2018,MengChen2015,Saaty1977}.

+In this study incomplete means 'not necessarily complete', in other words, the number of missing elements is allowed to be zero.